 When I held my Yashica-D in my hands for the first time, it felt incredibly right.
 I wanted to shoot with it right now.
 It was much as how the scent of a delicious meal can make you hungry, or the sight of a beautiful woman can make you …well, you know.
 I’ve never been so affected by a camera before.
 I heeded its call, moving it to the front of the line ahead of several other cameras awaiting their test rolls.

 All-manual cameras like the Yashica-D slow you way down as you deliberately focus and set exposure.
 I’m so used to my auto-everything digital cameras that I sometimes forget to set exposure on my manual film cameras!
 On the least enjoyable of my manual cameras I even resent having to mess with it.
 But using the Yashica-D is such a pleasure that I looked forward to it, and enjoyed the process.
 Not only do all the knobs move smoothly and precisely, but there’s also a sensually pleasing heft to them.
-I was delighted to find that focusing the camera moves the entire lens assembly in and out, as the photos below show.
+I was delighted to find that focusing the camera moves the entire lens assembly in and out.
 You have to cock the shutter manually, but the lever slides like it’s on silk with a tiny, sure click at the end.
 Winding the film is even a pleasure, as the winder stops at each frame – there’s no infernal red window and no accidentally winding too far.

 To focus, look down into the viewfinder and twist the big knob on the right side until the image is sharp.
 You can pop a magnifying glass from the lid to help you, or you can pop the center of the lid out and use that square hole as a sports finder.
 To set aperture and shutter speed, turn the two small dials between the lenses until the values you want appear in the window atop the viewing lens.